 The Grand Canyon is so big it can be tough to spot a condor, but experts suggest some of the best places are along the South Rim near the Bright Angel Trail.
-During hot summer months the condors typically can be seen floating along convection currents high above Indian Gardens far below.
+During hot summer months the condors typically can be seen floating along convection currents high above Havasupai Gardens far below.
 Though sometimes condors can be mistaken for vultures, the most efficient way to identify them is to look for white spots on the underside of their wings.

 IDing Condors by Their Number Tags